 Q2: How does Gymshark maintain quality across suppliers?

-By using specialized factories, strict testing standards, and consistent fabric bases.
+Through specialized factories, strict testing standards, and consistent fabric bases.

 Q3: Can new brands use this production model?